Interacting Particle Systems on Networks: joint inference of the network and the interaction kernel: Theoretical guarantees

 where the random matrix $\pmb{\xi}_i\in \R^{(N-1)\times\p}$ is the vectorized form of the Gaussian vector $\overline{{\xi}}_{i,\infty} $ in (i), i.e., $\overline{{\xi}}_{i,\infty} =\rm{Vec}(\pmb{\xi}_i)$. \end{enumerate} \end{theorem}

 Convergence of the ALS estimator remains an open question.
 It involves two layers of challenges: the convergence in the iterations, and the convergence as the sample size increases.
-The restricted isometry property (RIP) conditions, typically stronger than the joint coercivity conditions used here, enable one to construct estimators via provably convergent optimization algorithms from data of small size \cite{RFP2010,BahmaniRomberg17a, GJZ2017, LeeStoger2022, Chandrasekher2022alternating}.
-However, these conditions are rarely satisfied in our setting.
+The restricted isometry property (RIP) conditions with sufficiently small RIP constants are typically stronger than the joint coercivity conditions used here, but enable one to construct estimators via provably convergent optimization algorithms from data of small size \cite{RFP2010,BahmaniRomberg17a, GJZ2017, LeeStoger2022, Chandrasekher2022alternating}.
+However, these conditions appear to be seldom satisfied in our setting.

-We summarize in Figure \ref{Fig:RIP_Coer_relation} the relations between the coercivity, RIP conditions, and their main consequences.
+Figure \ref{Fig:RIP_Coer_relation} shows the relations between the coercivity, RIP conditions, and their consequences.

 \tikzset{unode/.style = { circle, draw=cyan!30!black, thick, fill=cyan!80!black, inner sep=2.3pt, minimum size=2.3pt }}

 \tikzset{roundnode/.style={ circle, draw=black!80, fill=gray!10, very thick, minimum size=7mm}}